epsilou/gmStudio/README.md

 # gmStudio

-All rules were tested with the folloing version of gmStudio.
+All rules were tested with the following version of gmStudio.

 --- Files in C:\Program Files\GreatMigrations\gmStudio\